- What is an external component made of?

 The management of compatibility is an important step in the modification of a component.
 Two types of compatibility are available:

-- the backward compatibility: the component version (.WDK file) used to compile the sites that use this component must always be greater than or equal to the version currently used in deployment.
+- the backward compatibility: the component version (.WDK file) used to compile the applications that use this component must always be greater than or equal to the version currently used in deployment.

 This compatibility is automatically supported.
-If the version of the component installed with the site is less than the version used by the site, the site will not operate.
+If the version of the component installed with the application is less than the version used by the application, the application will not operate.

 - the forward compatibility: using a new component version with the projects compiled with an earlier version may not be allowed.
 Therefore, the projects must be recompiled in order to use the new component version.